Russia's war on Ukraine latest: Russia charges U.S. correspondent with spying | Law-Order

 Russia's war on Ukraine latest: Russia charges U.S. correspondent with spying

 Russia on Thursday charged an American correspondent for the Wall Street Journal with spying, in a case certain to escalate Moscow's diplomatic feud with Washington over the war in Ukraine and likely to further isolate Russia.
+U.S. REPORTER'S ARREST

+* A Moscow court ruled that a U.S. journalist for the Wall Street Journal should be detained for nearly two months on suspicion of spying, the most serious move against a foreign journalist since Russia invaded Ukraine and one quickly condemned by Washington. * The U.S. State Department is in direct contact with the Russian government over Moscow's reported detention of a Wall Street Journal reporter, the White House said.

+* Russia said it would grant the United States consular access to detained Wall Street Journal reporter Evan Gershkovich, who was remanded in custody earlier, accused of spying.
 ON THE BATTLEFIELD

 * Ukraine acknowledged some Russian gains inside the eastern battlefield city of Bakhmut while insisting it was inflicting greater losses on the Russian attackers than its own forces were taking in defence. * The head of Russia's Wagner mercenary group said the fighting for Bakhmut had inflicted severe damage on his own forces as well as the Ukrainian side.